iporepos/plans/docs/userguide.rst

 Projects
 ========================================================================
-A *project* in ``plans`` is a standard file system that is considered the root for all operations in a given *session*.
+A **project** in ``plans`` is a standard file system that is considered the root for all operations in a given *processing session*.
 Folders and files names or patterns are pre-defined so ``plans`` automatically finds their existence for processing.

 Once data is gathered, users are required to populate the folders of a project with standard files.
 For instance, rain data tables of a scenario must live in the ``climate`` folder.
 Topographical maps must go in the ``topo`` folder, etc.